Plants Can Sense the Dead? What Science Says About Flora and Human Remains

 Actually, yes…and people are starting to.

 A growing movement called natural burial or green burial encourages burying bodies directly in the earth (no embalming, no metal coffins) so that the body naturally decomposes and nourishes the environment.
-Some companies even offer biodegradable urns that grow into trees.
+Some companies even offer biodegradable urns that grow into trees, which looks super cool.

 Imagine turning into a mighty oak or a field of wildflowers when you die.
-Instead of granite and coldness, you leave behind life.
-Not a bad legacy, honestly.
+Instead of granite, marble, and coldness, you leave behind life, which is not a bad legacy, honestly.

-Plants have been here a lot longer than we have.
-They’ve seen every birth, every death, every secret buried under the soil.
-They’re more aware than we think, and thanks to modern science, we’re finally starting to see just how much they notice.
+Plants have been here a lot longer than we have, and they’ll probably be here long after us.
+They’re more aware (sort of) than we think, and thanks to science, we’re finally starting to see just how much they notice.

-Whether you see this as haunting, beautiful, or just another reminder that nature doesn’t waste anything, one thing’s for sure: the next time you walk through a forest or stare out over a field, you might wonder who (or what) the plants are quietly remembering.
+Whether you see this as haunting, beautiful, or just another reminder that nature doesn’t waste anything, one thing’s for sure: if you’re like me, you’ll probably walk past a field of sunflowers and wonder where someone’s dead body was dumped.